If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 2. Dead Brood Color Changes

-Color changes in dead brood from Sacbrood infections are observable and can be used in diagnosis of the disease.
+Color changes in dead brood from Sacbrood infections are observable and can be used in the diagnosis of the disease.
 The dead brood transitions from pearly white to brown through yellow.
-After it turns brown, the larvae then takes on a gray color.
-After gray color, the dead bee brood turns black.
+After it turns brown, the larvae then take on a gray color.
+After the gray color, the dead bee brood turns black.
 These transitions can be seen on the face of brood comb from areas of early infection to areas of recent infection.

 In using color to diagnose Sacbrood disease, differences with the American Foulbrood disease color changes are exploited.
 In American Foulbrood disease, the dead honey bee brood moves through a light coffee brown color to darker coffee brown shades until it turns black.
 The grayish color stage is not seen in American Foulbrood infections.